catseye/Cyclobots/README.md

 ### History ###

 The first implementation of Cyclobots, now lost, was in Visual Basic 3.0, in 1994.
+(Let's call it version 1.0.)
 Some things it supported that subsequent implementations haven't yet replicated include:

 *   the cyclobots would collide with each other; a cyclobot would be unable to pass through another cyclobot.